Firefly Role-Playing Game: Bucking the Tiger

 Bucking the Tiger is a full-length adventure for the Firefly Role-Playing Game which has only been published in a digital format.
 It was available for download at the DriveThruRPG web site.

 Things Don't Go Smooth

-Things Don't Go Smooth is the second supplement published for Margaret Weis Productions, Ltd's Firefly Role-Playing Game.
+Things Don't Go Smooth is the second supplement.
 It utilizes the Cortex Plus system.

-Contents

 Things Don't Go Smooth introduces four new types of non-player characters for Firefly campaigns, and offers advice on how to handle Reaver encounters using the Cortex Plus system.
 It also includes new rules introducing scene Triggers, a random adventure generator, and two new adventures.